©

 Château de Peufeilhoux and its gardens A dreamlike journey into an enchanted world

-Let yourself be surprised by the imaginary, fairytale worlds created by the owner around the château.
-A tribute to nature and the elements, with references to legends and fantasy worlds, the site promises a fabulous journey.
+Let yourself be surprised by the imaginary and magical worlds created by the owner around the château.
+A tribute to nature and the elements, with references to legends and fantastic worlds, these places promise you a fabulous journey.
 Rose garden, orchidarium, witch’s lair, fairy wash, butterfly waterfall, African village and horse pond.
+New for 2026: a walk through the dinosaurs!

 Postal address: Château de Peufeilhoux 03190 Vallon-en-Sully